IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

     oc describe cephcluster -n openshift-storage
     ```

-2. You can use the toolbox available in rook community to debug ODFdeploy issues.
+2. You can use the toolbox available in rook community to debug ODF deploy issues.
 Run the following command to install the toolbox.
     ```
     oc patch ocsinitialization ocsinit -n openshift-storage --type json --patch  '[{ "op": "replace", "path": "/spec/enableCephTools", "value": true }]'
     ```

-## Removing your ODFconfiguration
+## Removing your ODF configuration

 1. List your storage assignments and find the one that you used for your cluster.
     ```